jagregory/abrash-black-book/src/chapter-03.md

 the opposite is true.
 For example, every PS/2 computer, even the relatively slow Model 30, executes code much faster than does a PC or XT.
-As another example, I set out to do the timings for my earlier book *Zen of Assembly Language* on an XTcomputer, only to find that the computer wasn't quite IBM-compatible regarding code performance.
+As another example, I set out to do the timings for my earlier book *Zen of Assembly Language* on an XT-compatible computer, only to find that the computer wasn't quite IBM-compatible regarding code performance.
 The differences were minor, mind you, but my experience illustrates the risk of assuming that a specific make of computer will perform in a certain